Eleanor J. Robinson Jenkins

 Eleanor was a member of Third Presbyterian Church in Uniontown.

-She is survived by two children, daughter Linda Rockwell (Wendell) and son Terrence (Kathy) Jenkins, all of Uniontown; four grandchildren, Sara Rockwell, Daniel Rockwell (Shannon), Katherine O'Brien (Jason) and Benjamin Jenkins (Ashley); three great-grandchildren, Colin and Nathan Rockwell, and Caroline Jenkins; brother Edgar Robinson of Morgantown, W.Va.; sister-in-law Louise Robinson of Morgantown; several nieces; stepdaughter Jennifer Richards (Ronald); two stepgreat-grandsons, Tripp and Sawyer; and stepgranddaughter Kimberly Brown (Christopher).
+She is survived by two children: daughter Linda Rockwell (Wendell), and son Terrence (Kathy) Jenkins, all of Uniontown; four grandchildren, Sara Rockwell, Daniel Rockwell (Shannon), Katherine O’Brien (Jason) and Benjamin Jenkins (Ashley); three great-grandchildren, Colin and Nathan Rockwell and Caroline Jenkins; brother Edgar Robinson of Morgantown, W.Va.; sister-in-law Louise Robinson of Morgantown; several nieces; step-granddaughter, Jennifer Richards (Ronald); two step-great-grandsons, Tripp and Sawyer; and step-granddaughter, Kimberly Brown (Christopher).

 The family will greet friends and family from 6 to 8 p.m.
-Wednesday, March 18, and from 9 to 10 a.m., the time of a funeral service, Thursday, March 19, in the DEAN C. WHITMARSH FUNERAL HOME, 134 West Church Street, Fairchance, with her pastor, the Reverend Ronald Johnson officiating.
+Wednesday, March 18, and from 9 to 10 a.m.
+Thursday, March 19, in the DEAN C. WHITMARSH FUNERAL HOME, 134 West Church Street, Fairchance.
+The Funeral Service will begin at 10 a.m. with her pastor, the Reverend Ronald Johnson officiating.

 Interment will follow in LaFayette Memorial Park, Brier Hill.